 MacStadium announced plans to support the second generation Apple Mac Pro in MacStadium data centers right on the heels of Apple’s 2013 “sneak peak” reveal of the completely redesigned workstation.
 We quickly began research and development into power, network, and space requirements for a custom rack-mounted Mac Pro at MacStadium, even releasing a potential rack design mock-up.

 Interested customers and media took to the news quickly.
-The following year, we were excited to announce support for hosted Mac Pro’s in our custom-designed racks with Quad Gigabit network connectivity and redundant Fiber Channel SAN storage from NetApp and EMC.
+The following year, we were excited to announce support for hosted Mac Pro’s in our custom-designed racks with Gigabit network connectivity and redundant Fibre Channel SAN storage from NetApp and Pure Storage.
 Adoption of the Mac Pro’s have been great since launching the offering and we will continue to promote them for customers that need more cores and GPU power than a Mac mini can offer.

 Near the end of 2014, Apple made one of their biggest announcements about the Mac mini in several years.
 While retaining the same form factor (making physical hosting easier), the new 2014 Mac mini received several key changes to the internals.
 We jumped on the chance to benchmark and explain what it meant for MacStadium customers moving forward.